EVALUATING COMPANY GROWTH

 - The high rate of dividend growth confidently assumed is most often extrapolated from historical data.
 E.g. "In the 10 years since 2000 XYZ company has increased its dividend at a compounding 15% rate.
 So we have proof of management's commitment and can be assured of that same rate of increase going forward."
 But during that period companies increased the ratio of earning paid as dividends two or three fold.
 During the Tech Bubble companies paid out only 27% of earnings on average.
 By 2009 they paid out 66%.
 There is no room for a repeated increase of the payout ratio in the next decade.
 It would result in dividends 60% larger than earnings.

 - The high rate of dividend growth confidently assumed is most often extrapolated from the period of the Great Moderation when corporate profits ballooned and all was well with the world.
-The dividend-true-believers may pay lip-service to analyzing company fundamentals, when challenged, but their statements at other times prove they ignore future economic projections.
+But you cannot ignore future economic projections.

 - The investor's assumption at time=0 must be that the dividend's growth rate will equal both the earning's growth and the growth of the stock price.
 See the historical charts on Sheet 30 of this spreadsheet.
 Yes, the dividends paid will be moderated by a changing payout ratio .... just like a stock's capital gains will be moderated by a changing P/E multiple.
 But future changes to the payout ratio and P/E are unknown and can go either way.